PX4/PX4-user_guide/en/complete_vehicles/atl_mantis_edu.md

 You can however, copy the `build/atl_mantis-edu_default/atl_mantis-edu_default.px4` file on SD card and rename it to `autopilot.px4`.
 If you then power up the Mantis, it will flash the file automatically.

+### SD card logging isn't working even though the setting is to log 'from startup until shutdown'

+Unfortunately the Mantis FMU (Flight Management Unit) can't write to the SD card directly.
+The actual logging is being done via Camera processor (to which FMU streams the log), which is hard-coded to log from when the vehicle is armed, until it's disarmed.

+Therefore, currently there is no way for a user to control how the logging should behave, and changes in the SD card logging mode will not take into affect.
+And the `logger` module won't behave as in normal PX4 Vehicles (You can't manually start logging via `logger on` for example).

+More Info : The `/fs/microsd` you can view in the MavLink console is not the actual SD card, but another Memory located inside the drone.

 ## What is open-source?